UoY-PDM1/PDM1-week1-practical1/README.md

 You have already completed most of this practical... there's only one exercise in this repo.
 The instructions below apply to all practicals.

 ## Instructions
+If you have not already done so, follow the steps given on the VLE in Week 1 Practical 1 (How to work on programming exercises) to create a new repo from this template and clone it to your computer.

 **1: View the instructions for each exercise**